AndyRey7/Mod5FinalProject/README.md

 * User can sign-up or login and view their profile page
 * User can view a list of Hotels and types of rooms in that hotel
 * User can make a reservation to a room from a hotel
+* User can check out nearby restaurants from their booked hotel
 * User can remove a reservation from their profile page
 * User can delete their account